serokell/ariadne/docs/usage-gui.md

 mnemonic, you have to start the process from the beginning.

 Once the wallet is created you can select it in the wallet tree.
 On the right you will see its name and balance.
 Also there will appear a "Create account" button.
-To start actually using the wallet you need to create at least one account.

-**TODO** AD-296 Create an account and an address in new wallet/account automatically
+Evey new wallet will automatically have one account and one address in that account.

 When there are too many accounts in a wallet and you don't need to see all of them, you can fold it by clicking on the triangle left of the wallet's name.